-- Increase in non-cash income of \$952.8 million related to fair value changes on the liability arising from the Acreage Arrangement, from an expense amount of \$399.8 million in fiscal 2021 to an income amount of \$553.0 million in fiscal 2022.
-On a quarterly basis, we determine the fair value of the liability arising from the Acreage Arrangement using a probability-weighted expected return model, incorporating several potential scenarios and outcomes associated with the Acreage Amended Arrangement.
+• Increase in non-cash income of \$952.8 million related to fair value changes on the liability arising from the Acreage Arrangement, from an expense amount of \$399.8 million in fiscal 2021 to an income amount of \$553.0 million in fiscal 2022.
+On a quarterly basis, we determine the fair value of the liability arising from the Acreage Arrangement using a probability-weighted expected return model, incorporating several potential scenarios and outcomes associated with the Acreage Amended

+Arrangement.
 The income amount recognized in fiscal 2022, associated with a decrease in the liability arising from the Acreage Arrangement, is primarily attributable to a decrease of approximately 77% in our share price during fiscal 2022, relative to a decrease of approximately 53% in Acreage's share price during the same period.
-As a result, the model at March 31, 2022 reflects a lower estimated value of the Canopy Growth shares expected to be acquired at that time (changes in our share price have a more significant impact on the model relative to changes in Acreage's share price); this resulted in a reduction of the liability amount.
-Comparatively, the expense amount recognized in fiscal 2021; as a result, the model at March 31, 2021 reflected a higher estimated value of the Canopy Growth shares expected to be acquired at that time (changes in our share price have a more significant impact on the model relative to changes in Acreage's share price); this resulted in a reduction of the liability amount.
-Comparatively, the expense amount recognized in fiscal 2021 was primarily attributable to an increase of approximately 97% in our share price during fiscal 2021; as a result, the model at March 31, 2021 reflected a higher estimated value of the Canopy Growth shares expected to be issued upon a Triggering Event, relative to the estimated amount recognized in fiscal 2021; as a result, the model at March 31, 2021 reflected a higher estimated value of the Canopy Growth shares expected to be issued upon a Triggering Event, relative to - Increase in non-cash income of \$881.7 million related to fair value changes on the warrant derivative liability associated with the Tranche B Warrants held by CBI.
-The decrease of \$588.7 million in the fair value of the warrant derivative liability (resulting in non-cash income) in fiscal 2022 is primarily attributable to a decrease of approximately 77% in our share price during fiscal 2022, further impacted by a shorter expected time to maturity of the Tranche B Warrants.
-Comparatively, the increase of \$293.1 million in the fair value of the warrant derivative liability in fiscal 2021 was primarily attributable to an increase of approximately 97% in our share price during that period, partially offset by a shorter expected time to maturity of the Tranche B Warrants. - Increase in non-cash income of \$239.3 million related to fair value changes on the Canopy Notes, from an expense amount of \$162.5 million in fiscal 2021 to an income amount of \$76.8 million in fiscal 2022.
-The year-over-year change is primarily due to the decrease of approximately 77% in our share price during fiscal 2022 relative to the increase in our share price of approximately 97% during fiscal 2021, and year-over-year changes in credit spreads.
+As a result, the model at March 31, 2022 reflects a lower estimated value of the Canopy Growth shares expected to be issued at the exchange ratio of 0.3048 upon a Triggering Event, relative to the estimated value of the Acreage shares expected to be acquired at that time (changes in our share price have a more significant impact on the model relative to changes in Acreage's share price); this resulted in a reduction of the liability amount.
+Comparatively, the expense amount recognized in fiscal 2021 was primarily attributable to an increase of approximately 97% in our share price during fiscal 2021; as a result, the model at March 31, 2021 reflected a higher estimated value of the Canopy Growth shares expected to be issued upon a Triggering Event, relative to the estimated amount of the Acreage shares expected to be acquired at that time.